The Educare Centre caters for about 75 children and has 10 staff members.

 build tower of at least three block

-During the stage of development, the toddler is encouraged to do things independently, such as drinking and feeding, even though it creates lots of spills.
+During this stage of development, the toddler is encouraged to do things independently, such as drinking and feeding, even if it creates lots of spills.

-The toddlers' gross motor co-ordination is also developed by participating in outdoor activities that involve the use of the large muscles.
-These include climbing onto and off the jungle gym, pushing and pulling wheel toys, climbing inside, outside, under, over, between, behind, etc.
+The toddler's gross motor co-ordination is also developed through outdoor activities that involve the use of the large muscles.
+This includes climbing onto and off the jungle gym, pushing and pulling wheel toys, climbing inside, outside, under, over, between, behind, etc.

 Childcare worker: Janice Jaftha

-In the 2-to-3 year class, greater independence is encouraged by providing opportunities for children to use the toilet and eat meals by themselves.
+In the 2- to 3-year-old class, greater independence is encouraged by providing opportunities for children to use the toilet and eat meals by themselves.